-Mark is an independent consultant who has worked in the UK public housing and regeneration sector for 25 years; 15 of which at senior level.
-Until recently, Mark was interim divisional director for LB Tower Hamlets with focusses on resident involvement, promoting equality and diversity, piloting new delivery models and partnership working.
+Mark is the Interim Director of Housing, Regeneration and Planning at LB Haringey.
+He is also an independent consultant at Mark Baigent Consulting, and has worked in the UK public housing and regeneration sector for 25 years; 15 of which at senior level.
+Until recently, Mark was interim divisional director for LB Tower Hamlets with responsibility for resident involvement, promoting equality and diversity, piloting new delivery models and partnership working.
 He supports local authority clients to deliver estate renewal and town centre regeneration.
 Mark has experience in leading major housing investment strategies and programmes, which includes stock improvement and new supply.

 Interim Director of Regeneration, Notting Hill Genesis

 Ken is a planner and has over 30 years’ experience of working in London for a variety of east London councils on planning and transport matters.
 For the last 20 years, Ken has spent much of his time working on some of London’s most interesting regeneration projects, including Thamesmead for Peabody Trust, Barking Riverside for both the council and English Partnerships/HCA, and latterly on estate regeneration projects for Notting Hill Genesis (NHG).
 He has recently undertaken a new role as interim director of regeneration – Aylesbury Estate for NHG and has mentored individuals in several of his workplaces.